Steem-FOSSbot/steem-fossbot-voter/docs/installation.md

 _Please be advised to read the Heroku [Terms of Service](https://www.heroku.com/policy/tos) and [Privacy Statement](https://www.heroku.com/policy/privacy) very carefully before creating an account._

+_There is a usage limit to the free account on Heroku which you should familiarise yourself with._

+#### Important - Heroku requires credit or bank card and person details for sign up

-_Also be advised that you may have to verify your Heroku account to use the add-ons which provide auto bot scheduling and email sending.
-Verifying can involve a bank card but at time of writing does not require any transaction to be made._
+Be advised that you may have to verify your Heroku account to use the add-ons which provide auto bot scheduling and email sending.
+Verifying involves a bank card but at time of writing does not require any transaction to be made.

-_Finally, there is a usage limit to the free account on Heroku which you should familiarise yourself with._
+If you are not comfortable with this you can try a local install instead or use a different service such as OpenShift.
+However at this time I do not have installation instructions for any other platform.

 #### Generating a BOT_API_KEY